 What exactly does it mean to be dedicated?

 While an employee may have a strong work ethic, this is not the same as being dedicated.
 Dedication is the combination of a high work ethic and an infectious passion.
-Even if you work hard and you work well, dedication is when you are exhausted, your brain hurts, and your feet ache, but you carry on because you feel emotionally invested.
-It is this sense of devotion and loyalty that fuels a person’s enthusiasm to work and, although money may be an incentive, motivation to work and dedication differ in that those who are dedicated will often work past the call of duty.
+You may work hard and well.
+But dedication is when your brain hurts and your feet ache, but you continue because you feel emotionally invested.
+It is this sense of devotion and loyalty that fuels a person’s enthusiasm to work.
+Motivation and dedication differ in that those who are dedicated will often work past the call of duty.
 They will stop only when the work is done, regardless of how long it takes and how much time is invested.

 A dedicated person is more often than not punctual, as they believe that they are investing their time wisely.
 They show initiative and are flexible when it comes to making changes for the better.

-You may be thinking to yourself that such character’s sound more like workaholics than merely dedicated employees.
-What differs between the two, however, is that dedicated workers genuinely enjoy their work, whereas workaholics tend to:
+You may be thinking to yourself that such character’s sound more like workaholics.
+What differs between the two, however, is that dedicated workers genuinely enjoy their work.
+Workaholics tend to: